gmhtrx/DryPortal/README.md

 # DryPortal
-Dry cleaners portal to track pick up and delivery service
+App portal to track pick up and delivery service for dry cleaners